-The new Muehle-Glashutte Teutonia III Handaufzug is the first hand-wound watch from the German watchmaker that comes powered by their own Caliber MU 9411 automatic movement that was designed and manufactured solely in-house.
+The new Muehle-Glashutte Teutonia III Handaufzug is the first hand-wound watch from the German watchmaker that comes powered by their own Caliber MU 9411 hand-wound movement that was designed and manufactured solely in-house.

-When ETA S.A. first announced its plans to gradually stop selling its ebauches to third-party brands out of the monstrous Swatch Group conglomerate, it was like a nuclear blast that put almost the whole industry in a state of a deep shock.
+When ETA S.A. first announced its plans to gradually stop selling its blank calibers to third-party brands out of the monstrous Swatch Group conglomerate, it was like a nuclear blast that put almost the whole industry in a state of a deep shock.

 While some brands protested, the other simply turned their attention to independent ebauche makers like Sellita.
 However, there was also a third group that began investing money into designing their own calibers and thus becoming real Manufactures.

 The German Mühle Glashütte is one of them.